citation-style-language/documentation/specification.rst

 -  "suffix" - name suffix, e.g. "Jr." in "John Smith Jr." and "III" in "Bill Gates III"
--  "non-dropping-particle" - name particles that are not dropped when only the surname is shown ("de" in the Dutch surname "de Koning") but which may be treated separately from the family name, e.g. for sorting
+-  "non-dropping-particle" - name particles that are not dropped when only the surname is shown ("van" in the Dutch surname "van Gogh") but which may be treated separately from the family name, e.g. for sorting
--  "dropping-particle" - name particles that are dropped when only the surname is shown ("van" in "Ludwig van Beethoven", which becomes "Beethoven")
+-  "dropping-particle" - name particles that are dropped when only the surname is shown ("van" in "Ludwig van Beethoven", which becomes "Beethoven", or "von" in "Alexander von Humboldt", which becomes "Humboldt")

 The attributes affecting personal names: